ermannoGirardo/exproblab_assignment2/README.md

   * avoiding that the oracle repeats the hints
   * once an hypothesis is not consistent is useless to acquire hints about that hypothesis

 Sometimes MoveIt fails to move the arm.
-This is not a problem in this particular scenario, but is possible to fix this problem implementing a recory action.
+This is not a problem in this particular scenario, but is possible to fix this problem implementing a recovery action.

 ## VIII About the Author
 **Robotics Engineer** @Università degli Studi di Genova via Opera Pia.